Storage areas on HPC clusters

 The $USERWORK directory is meant for files that are used by one or more jobs.
 All result files must be moved out from this area after the jobs finish, otherwise they will be automatically deleted after a while (see notes below).
 We highly encourage users to keep this area tidy, since both high disk usage and automatic deletion process takes away disk performance.
 The best solution is to clean up any unnecessary data after each job.

 File deletion depends on the newest of the creation-, modification- and access time and the total usage of the file system.
-The oldest files will be deleted first and a weekly scan removes files older than 42 days.
+The oldest files will be deleted first and a weekly scan removes files older than 21 days (up to 42 days if sufficient storage is available).

 When file system usage reaches 70%, files older than 21 days are subject to automatic deletion.
 If usage is over 90%, files older than 17 days are subject to automatic deletion.